The Saddle Point Problem of Polynomials: Preliminaries

 The set $\mbox{IQ}(p,q)$ is said to be {\it archimedean} if there exists $\sig \in \mbox{IQ}(p,q)$ such that $\sig(x,y) \geq 0$ defines a compact set in $\re^n \times \re^m$.
 If $\mbox{IQ}(p,q)$ is archimedean, then the set $K: = \{p(x,y)=0, \, q(x,y)\geq 0 \}$ must be compact.
 The reverse is not always true.
 However, if $K$ is compact, say, $K \subseteq B(0,R)$ (the ball centered at $0$ with radius $R$), then $\mbox{IQ}(p, \tilde{q})$ is always archimedean, with $\tilde{q} = (q, R-\|x\|^2 - \|y\|^2)$, while $\{p(x,y)=0, \, \tilde{q}(x,y) \geq 0 \}$ defines the same set $K$.
 Under the assumption that $\mbox{IQ}(p,q)$ is archimedean, every polynomial in $(x,y)$, which is strictly positive on $K$, must belong to $\mbox{IQ}(p,q)$.
 This is the so-called Putinar's Positivstellensatz~\cite{Put}.
 Interestingly, under some optimality conditions, if a polynomial is nonnegative (but not strictly positive) over $K$, then it belongs to $\mbox{IQ}(p,q)$.
 This is shown in \cite{Nie-opcd}.

 The above is for polynomials in $(x,y)$.
 For polynomials in only $x$ or $y$, the ideals, sum-of-squares, quadratic modules, and their truncations are defined in the same way.
-The notation $\Sig[x],\Sig[x]_d, \Sig[y],\Sig[y]_d$ is similarly defined.
+The notation $\Sig[x],\Sig[x]_d, \Sig[y],\Sig[y]_d$ are similarly defined.